davidwuest/davidwuest.github.io/about.md

 ---
 layout: page
-title: About me
+title: "About me"
-permalink: /
+permalink: /about
 ---
 I'll write soon a bit about me